 FROM THE DIRECTOR, YAEL ARONOFF

-Thurs., Nov.
-20, 7-9 pm, Case Hall, Cary Nelson, Professor Emeritus of English at University of Illinois at Urbana-Champaign and the former President of the American Association of University Professors, will speak on “Bait and Switch: The Purpose of the Boycott, Divestment, and Sanctions Movement.”
-He is currently co-editing a book with Gabriel Brahm, eds., The Case Against Academic Boycotts of Israel.
-He is also author of Anthology of Contemporary Poetry (2014) No University is an Island (2011) and of Manifesto of a Tenured Radical (1997).
+Thursday, November 20 (7:00-9:00 pm in Case Hall) – Cary Nelson, Professor Emeritus of English at University of Illinois at Urbana-Champaign and the former President of the American Association of University Professors, will speak on “Bait and Switch: The Purpose of the Boycott, Divestment, and Sanctions Movement.”
+He is currently co-editing a book with Gabriel Brahm on The Case Against Academic Boycotts of Israel.
+He is also author of Anthology of Contemporary Poetry (2014), No University is an Island (2011), and of Manifesto of a Tenured Radical (1997).

 Friday, December 5th (10:00-11:20 am in Wells C-742) – Professor Yael Aronoff will give a talk and lead a discussion on, “The Political Psychology of Israeli Prime Ministers: When Hard-Liners Opt for Peace.”
 Dr. Yael Aronoff examines decision-making by six Israeli prime ministers over the past twenty-five years, going beyond simply arguing that “leaders matter” by analyzing how each prime minister’s particular belief systems and personalities ultimately made a difference to Israel’s foreign policy.
 This is the last of the semester’s Jewish Studies Faculty and Student Research Seminars.